Get the Employment Edge with Digital Badges

 Description

-Learn the University of Regina employment system and expectations for student employees.
+Learn about the jobs at the University of Regina and the expectations for student employees.
 The Campus Employment badge recognizes students who have worked at the University of Regina in student positions.
 Students who complete this badge have shown commitment to an employer, met employment expectations, and should have earned a reference from university staff.

-If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment Here.
+If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment.

 Requirements